bartmars/scrimba-projects/tindog/README.md

 * [x] Use Javascript classes
 * [x] Use modules (import/export)
-* [] After clicking a pause of 1.5 seconds displays ‘like’ or ‘nope’
+* [x] After clicking a pause of 1.5 seconds displays ‘like’ or ‘nope’

+Added extra stretch goals:

+[x] When the list of dogs run out, display a friendly message that no more dogs are left in the area [x] In the friendly message, name all the dogs that were liked